 Tighearnach of Derryvella (Doire Mheille) parish of Kilcooley, barony of Slieveardagh, Co.
 Tipperary.

-Lough Doire Bhile is now an established angling centre, this site has recently been upgraded to facilitate access through the 17 acre site.
-Gravel pathways interweave this stunning natural amenity taking the walker around the lake, over streams, through the wetlands and assist access to the ancient monastic site of Derryvelle.
+Derryvella Lake(Loch Doire Mheile) is now an established angling centre, this site has recently been upgraded to facilitate access through the 17 acre site by means of gravel pathways that interweave this stunning natural amenity taking the walker around the lake, over streams, and through the wetlands.

-The sparse vegetation means that wild flowers get a chance to grow and this means butterflies can thrive here.
-One can see the following species; Dingy Skipper, Brimstone, Orange-tip, Green Hairstreak, Speckled Wood, Wall and Small Heath.
+The sparse vegetation allows wild flowers a chance to grow and butterflies can thrive here.
+One can see the following species: Dingy Skipper, Brimstone, Orange-tip, Green Hairstreak, Speckled Wood, Wall and Small Heath.
 Enthusiasts search for the illusive Marsh Fritillary but to date no sighting has been recorded.
 The bare ground is where you’ll see the Green Tiger Beetle.
 This beetle is a brilliant green colour with two yellow spots on its back.
 It runs very fast and if you get too close it flies away very quickly.

-The area consists of patches of bare ground and some sparse vegetation with a few alder saplings growing here and there.
+The area consists of patches of bare ground and some sparse vegetation, with a few alder saplings growing here and there.
 With so much reclamation, re-seeding and fertilizer being applied to so much marginal land, areas with sparse vegetation are quite scarce in Tipperary.
-This area at Doire Bhile now has three pairs of breeding Lapwings.
-These birds may be common in winter but they are declining in Ireland as a breeding species.
-In fact, the Lapwing is now on the Red list of Birds of Conservation Concern.
+This area at Derry Vella now has three pairs of breeding lapwings which may be common in winter but are declining in Ireland as a breeding species and are in fact, the lapwing is now on the Red list of Birds of Conservation Concern.